 - Black immigrants are significant contributors to the U.S. economy, and paid $36 billion in taxes in 2018

-- Forty-one percent of Black immigrants own a home or are buying a home, versus 53% of all other U.S. immigrants
+- Forty-two percent of Black immigrants own a home or are buying a home, versus 53% of all other U.S. immigrants

 For more information, access the full report.